An Early Medieval Wooden Vessel from Gortcurreen, Listowel, Co. Kerry

 In a ninth-century legal commentary appended to Bretha Comaithchesa, providing a summary of the reasons why the ‘lords of the wood’ were so highly prized, the inclusion of yew is attributed to ‘its noble artefact’, and there is frequent mention of the use of yew wood in the manufacture of domestic vessels.
 A law text on status includes the ‘expert in yew-work’ (saí ibrórachta) as one of the categories of a craftsman, and in a later legal commentary yew is described as ’the yew-tree of artefacts’ (int éochrann aicdide).

-Photograph of the Lissaniska vessel pre-conservation, following reconstruction (Photo: Ian Russell, ACSU)
+The Lissaniska vessel pre-conservation, following reconstruction (Photo: Ian Russell of ACSU).

 A comparative early medieval yew vessel was discovered during recent excavations at Lissaniska ringfort, at Kilcolman, just south of Milltown, Co.
 Kerry (excavation report available here).
 The Lissaniska vessel was also identified as a stave-built, conical, open-topped vessel.
-(The photograph to the right, by Ian Russell of ACSU, shows the Lissaniska vessel pre-conservation, following reconstruction.)
 A sample of wood, taken from the same deposit in the ringfort ditch where the vessel was recovered, was radiocarbon-dated to AD 647–767.
 The vessel was composed of 12 staves, two binding hoops, and a composite base in three parts.
 It was also quite large, measuring approximately 60 cm in height, with a basal diameter of 44.5 cm.

 The stave-built vessels from Gortcurreen 1 and Lissaniska are very similar, both built through the process of coopering and the composite disc bases of each vessel comprising boards dowelled together.
 A possible bung or tap hole was noted on one of the Lissaniska staves, just above the base, indicating that the vessel held liquids, potentially relating to either dairying (as a churn) or brewing.